-Night visibility equipment: hand torch (don’t like anymore) with front and rear lights, clip on lights (my favorite are the smiley faces), a high vis vest I also wear in the daytime on every run, a light “harness” ( Noxgear- see pic below) which blinks and changes colors, headlamp (Petzl Arctic Core)
+- Night visibility equipment: hand torch (don’t like anymore) with front and rear lights, clip on lights (my favorite are the smiley faces), a high vis vest I also wear in the daytime on every run, a light “harness” ( Noxgear- see pic below) which blinks and changes colors, headlamp (Petzl Arctic Core)

-  - I now own Trekking poles – got Leki that breaks down
+- I now own Trekking poles – got Leki macro varie that break down

 - Microspikes for snow/ice during hiking – Just got kahtoola

 - Hydration Vest with ~5L of water (3L bladder in back and 2 18 oz bottles in front) with zipped pockets and open pockets for food and electrolytes and first aid, etc. Love my inov8 2:1 vest as you can attach an additional “bag” to it for longer mountainous hikes where you want extra clothes, etc. This vest is great in all weather and is used for Ultra races.

 - Workout tracking: now use Garmin F935 because I needed the GPS tracking and battery life to last >12 hours.
 Anything based on iphone won’t work when its cold as iphone will die within a few minutes left in cold.
 For tracking of heart rate, running foot cadence (pace in foot strikes/minute) I am using a Wahoo TICKR chest heart rate monitor that feeds data to my Garmin or the Wahoo Runfit App on iphone (I like this app because it reads out your mile splits).
 Results for Runt app in first pic and results for fitbit in next three.
 RUNFIT is better because fitbit heart rate doesn’t seem accurate once it is high.
 The results below are for the same run –

 HR issue: RUNFIT says avg HR 127 with max 154, FITBIT says avg 145 with max 164.